nantaaditya/sotres-boilerplate/README.md

-# sotres-boilerplate
+# So-t-Res
-ISO 8583 to REST Api Boilerplate
+So-t-Res is java microservice boilerplate to convert ISO 8583 to REST Api.